danburzo/selery/README.md

 In CSS, there is more than one way to interpret the argument passed to pseudo-classes and pseudo-elements which expressed with the function notation.
 Some pseudo-classes, such as '\*-child', use the `An+B` microsyntax, others accept a list of selectors.

-Currently, arguments passed to the pseudo-classes `:where`, `:is`, and `:not`, and the pseudo-element `::slotted`, are parsed as a `SelectorList` when the `recursive` parsing option is enabled.
+Currently, arguments passed to the pseudo-classes `:where`, `:is`, and `:not` are parsed as a `SelectorList` when the `recursive` parsing option is enabled.
 In all other cases, the `argument` property of the node will contain the array of unparsed tokens.

 ## See also